+Newly built 2023 models!
 The compact Apollo Adventure Camper 4WD is perfect for those interested in a real outback adventure.
-Far roomier than similar vehicles, this 4WD campervan is built on the Toyota Hilux 4wd chassis and ideal for thrill seeking couples who wish to camp in luxury.
-The extra fuel capacity means you can travel for longer without too many fuel stops and the indoor *) and outdoor cooking facilities allow you to enjoy a diner under the stars or inside this cosy camper.
+Far roomier than similar vehicles, this 4WD campervan is built on the Toyota and Nissan 4wd chassis and ideal for thrill seeking couples who wish to camp in luxury.
+The extra fuel capacity (120L) means you can travel for longer without too many fuel stops and the outdoor cooking facilities allow you to cook and enjoy a dinner under the large awning or under the stars.

 Curtis, Ball, Halley and Henry families, Apollo Adventure campers, Australia 2016 & 2017

 We are home from our holiday in WA and what a wonderful holiday it was.
 That area of Oz is magnificent.
 I’ve attached a photo of all 4 vans arranged in the corral style that we adopted.

 We missed out on Litchfield Park and we would like to come back and do that.
 These campers are a great way to explore and holiday away from cities and hotels.

 Emma and Steve Francis, Apollo 4wd Adventure Camper, Australia, October 2015